marcelosrvperes/Machine-Learning-Techniques-Application-for-Installation-Torque-Prediction-of-Helical-Piles/README.md

 - Some informations:

-This project is in the form of a manuscript, all the text, methodology, results and figures can be found here!
+This project is in the form of a manuscript.
+All the text, methodology, results and figures can be found here!

 The main executable file is: **Manuscript_github.Rmd**